mads-bertelsen/guide_bot/README.md

     - All necessary McStas components and data files for sources
 - A folder containing scripts for plotting characterization of each optimized guide

+Further information is given in the manual found in the documentation folder.
+The aim of the software is to accelerate guide design by allowing designers to investigate a much larger number of possibilities before selecting a specific guide geometry, without spending more time coding.